lnairGT/StarCraft-code/README.md

 On launching StarCraft via Chaoslauncher, each line of the plan is read and executed

-Disclaimer: This is just a simple test code based on ExampleAIModule provided along with the BWAPI installation.
+Disclaimer: This is just a simple test code I wrote to familiarize myself with BWAPI.
+It is based on the ExampleAIModule provided along with the BWAPI installation.
 May encounter some issues/bugs when running it